 The band has delighted audiences for many years both overseas and within Australia with their extensive Traditional / Dixieland Jazz repertoire.

-Dixie Street Jazz Band
+Hot Peppers Jazz Band

-Hot Time In The Old Town Tonight
+Dixie Street Jazz Band - Hot Time In The Old Town Tonight

-This recording was mAde Monsbourgh by the band that toured New Zealand earlier this year (2011) comprising a bunch of veterans whose origins stem from South Australia, Victoria, Tasmania and New South Wales without a hint of regional conflict.
+This recording was made by the band that toured New Zealand in early 2011, comprising a bunch of veterans whose origins stem from South Australia, Victoria, Tasmania and New South Wales without a hint of regional conflict.
 The selection of tunes covers the years from 1779 (Amazing Grace), through 1886 (the title tune), the 1900s (Down South, China Town and Ragtime Dance), with others from the 1920s, 30s & 40s, right up to a Roger Bell composition from 1963 and one from the shared pen of Bob Bernard and Chris Taperell that brings us right up to 1990.
 What a pleasure to hear many songs that are way off the well-trodden path of the Revival, all played with verve, enthusiasm and, dare I say it – feeling for the genre; not always present when the classics are played for the umpteenth time.
 In the sleeve notes, major domo Rod Andrews describes the music as "… sometimes punchy, full of flair, subtle when required and with many of them simply toe-tapping."
 Master-of-Ceremonies (and past Master-of-other things) Maurie Fabrikant sums up with 'Around 310 years of performance experience will come at you through the gramophone so sit back, turn up the volume and enjoy a "Hot Time in the Old Town Tonight".